maximilionus/dotfiles-i3/README.md

 The [installer script](./install.sh) will copy the font configuration from `fontconfig/*` to `~/.config/fontconfig/conf.d/` of the current user.
 Default configuration uses the **MesloLGSDZ Nerd Font** by default, but you are free to use whatever supported font you want.

 > **Note**
 > Some applications, especially the sandboxed ones (flatpak, etc.), may not be able to read user fontconfig.
 To fix this issue, move the configuration files from `~/.config/fontconfig/conf.d/` to system-wide `/etc/fonts/conf.d/`, or allow the sandbox to access the user configuration.
-> Flatpak fix: `flatpak --user override --filesystem=~/.config/fontconfig:ro`

 ## Install